andrewtheart/DiskActivityMonitor/HELP.md

 ## Settings reference

-Machine-wide settings are stored in `%ProgramData%\DiskActivityMonitor\config.json`.
-The service watches this file and reloads changes.
+Machine-wide collector settings are stored in `%ProgramData%\DiskActivityMonitor\config.json`.
+The service watches this file and reloads valid changes.
+Malformed files and files larger than 1 MiB are ignored, preserving the last known-good settings.

 | Setting | Default | Meaning |
 |---|---:|---|